 The NEMA Field Representatives are reaching out to our contacts in the electrical and emergency management industries to remind them that NEMA has many programs in place to assist communities before, during, and after the storm.
 We are providing information and guidance on related NEMA programs, NEC topics, and NEMA member products that will help save lives and property.

 Land-falling hurricanes bring flooding, storm surge, and lightning so our focus will be on NEMA’s Evaluating Water-Damaged Electrical Equipment guidelines and NEMA’s Surge Protection Institute.
 As a storm approaches, NEMA will activate the “Natural Disaster Standard Operating Procedures” to ensure the outreach and actions of the NEMA Field Representatives, NEMA Communications Team, and Electrical Safety Foundation International are properly coordinated.

-Below is the official 2018 Atlantic Hurricane Season Outlook.
+Below is the 2019 Atlantic Hurricane Season Outlook issued by Colorado State University and The Weather Channel.
 The National Hurricane Center will issue an updated outlook for the Atlantic Hurricane Season in early August, just prior to the historical peak of the season.